SciML/ModelingToolkitCourse/docs/src/lectures/lecture2.md

 ### Pipe Component
 To model a pipe for compressible flow, we can combine the mass balance and momentum balance components to give both mass storage and flow resistance.
-Furthermore, to provide a more accurate model that allows for wave propogation we can discretize the volume connected by node of equal pressure and mass flow.
+Furthermore, to provide a more accurate model that allows for wave propagation we can discretize the volume connected by node of equal pressure and mass flow.
 The diagram below shows an example of discretizing with 3 mass balance volumes and 2 momentum balance resistive elements.
 Note: the Modelica Standard Library does this in a different way, by combining the mass and momentum balance in a single base class.

 ![pipe](../img/pipe.svg)